xuankimtran/docs-1/pages/katalon-studio/docs/import-export-desired-capabilities.md

     > **Note**
     >
-    > The export configuration will be saved as a **JSON file** to reduce your effort spent on modification and recreation capabilities in case you want to copy the configuration to multiple places with some minor changes.
+    > The export configuration will be saved as a **JSON file** to reduce your effort spent on modification and recreation capabilities if you want to copy the configuration to multiple places with some minor changes.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops/desired-capabilities-management/export-chrome-save.png" width=55%>